 Is your superannuation with QSuper?
 You may have been unfairly overcharged.

-Shine Lawyers has launched a class action on behalf of thousands of QSuper fund members who were wrongly charged excessive premiums for their life insurance policies.
+Shine Lawyers has launched a class action on behalf of thousands of QSuper fund members who were allegedly wrongly charged excessive premiums for their life insurance policies.

 What is the QSuper Class Action about?

-Shine Lawyers allege that QSuper breached their obligations by failing to properly notify members in 2016 of important changes to life insurance policy premiums and by failing to implement systems to automatically apply premiums at lower occupational rates, according to the personal circumstances of certain members.
+Shine Lawyers allege that QSuper breached its obligations by failing to properly notify members in 2016 of important changes to life insurance policy premiums and by failing to implement systems to automatically apply premiums at lower occupational rates, according to the personal circumstances of certain members.

-• Were charged insurance premiums that were higher than they should have been; and
+Were charged insurance premiums that were higher than they should have been; and

-• Suffered superannuation investment losses.
+Suffered superannuation investment losses.

 Beneficiaries of deceased QSuper members and (former) spouses of QSuper members whose superannuation accounts were adversely affected may also be eligible to join this class action.